Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 backyard

 Make sure to put only the amount of feed you are sure the birds will consume within the day, so there’s nothing left for raccoons to forage at night.
-A more time-consuming alternative is to remove leftovers before nightfall.
+A more time-consuming alternative is to remove leftovers completely before nightfall.

 You can try installing your feeder from an old clothesline, far away from branches that raccoons may be able to climb and jump from.
 Placing it on a thin rod makes it difficult for raccoons to grip, making it impossible to reach the food.